 h.
 Nominating: The Nominating Committee shall encourage nominations and select the slate of officers for Association elections and to solicit nominations and select the recipients for KYACAC Awards.
 This committee shall be chaired by the Past President, or by appointment of the President.

 i.
-Professional Development: The Professional Development Committee shall develop and facilitate professional educational programs, which shall

-assist in the development of college admission counseling at secondary schools and post-secondary institutions.
-The Committee shall be co-chaired by a member from a Secondary and from a post-secondary institution.The Bus Tour Chair will report to the Professional Development Committee Chair and will formulate and implement arrangements for the annual Bus Tour for high school counselors.
+Professional Development: The Professional Development Committee shall develop and facilitate professional educational programs which promote college admission counseling at secondary schools and post-secondary institutions.
+The Committee shall be co-chaired by a member from a Secondary and from a post-secondary institution.

 j.
-Communications: The Communications Committee shall publish timely newsletters to foster communication and disseminate information.

-1. The Communications Committee shall also coordinate and educate membership on the usage of the website, e-mail listserv and other communication avenues.
+Communications and Technology: The Communications and Technology Committee shall publish timely newsletters to foster communication and disseminate information.
+The Communications and Technology Committee shall also coordinate and educate membership on the usage of the website, e-mail, and other communication avenues.

 Active Retired Members Committee: The Active Retired Members Committee shall provide assistance in membership recruitment, maintenance of historical records of the Association, and assist with various projects of the Association as needed.